Astronautilia: Plot synopsis

 The work is an epic poem, comprising 6,576 verses of hexameter in Homeric Greek, with parallel translation into Czech hexameter.
 The postmodern science fiction story is inspired by the philosophical postulate of quantum physics, that for something to exist it must be observed.
 The cosmos-observing creature turns out to be a certain sheep.
 To kill the sheep would mean the end of everything.
-The cosmos-observing sheep is kidnapped by a villain called Mandys, and pursued by a rapid reaction commando force, whose captain is called Oudeis (Οὐδείς, "Nobody"), following the example of Captain Nemo (Νήμω καπιτᾶνος), as well as the Odyssey's original hero, Odysses, who went by the name Outis (Οὖτις, "Noman, Nobody"), to fool the Cyclops Polyphemus.
+The cosmos-observing sheep is kidnapped by a villain called Mandys and pursued by a rapid reaction commando force, whose captain is called Oudeis (Οὐδείς, "Nobody"), following the example of Captain Nemo (Νήμω καπιτᾶνος), as well as the Odyssey's original hero, Odysseus, who went by the name Outis (Οὖτις, "Noman, Nobody"), to fool the Cyclops Polyphemus.

 Book 1 – Proem.
 About the cosmos-observing sheep and about Mandys.
 The beginning of the Astronautilia.
 (214 lines)

 After the proem, Oudeis introduces himself and explains how the cosmos exists only because it is observed by the cosmos-observing sheep; he recounts how this sheep was discovered.
 If the sheep were to be killed, the cosmos would cease to exist.
 A guard was established for the sheep under Oudeis' charge.
 One of the guardians, Mandys, steals away the sheep in a spaceship and Oudeis, blamed for this, is tasked with travelling the cosmos with a crew to recover the sheep.
 He is given phasers, a universal translator called Franta (who resembles a skunk made of brain matter), a robot called Tonda skilled in electronics, a human doctor called Elephas, and a spaceship called Tolma.